 Formalizing the NPS/Volunteer Relationship: Volunteer Service Agreements

 When a park or program identifies a need or opportunity well-suited for volunteers and reaches an agreement on the work a volunteer will perform, time commitments, official starting date, and other negotiable items, they must create a volunteer service agreement.
 The volunteer service agreement is a contract between the NPS and the volunteer.
-It identifies rights and responsibilities, time frames and commitments, and support.
+It identifies rights and responsibilities, time frames and commitments, and all requirements.
 It should also be used to spell out the conditions for reimbursement of expenses if reimbursement is to be provided.
 This agreement is the park or program’s opportunity to define the expectations and parameters for service.
 It’s also an opportunity for the prospective volunteer to ensure they understand the role and requirements and confirm their willingness to serve in that capacity.
-A properly executed volunteer agreement is a key tool of successful volunteer program management.
+A properly executed volunteer service agreement is a key tool of successful volunteer program management.

 Contents of a Volunteer Service Agreement

-Volunteer position title
+- Volunteer position title

-Major duties of the volunteer position
+- Major duties of the volunteer position

-Benefits to volunteer, including housing if available
+- Benefits to volunteer, including housing if available

-Whether personal property is required (list items)
+- Whether personal property is required (list items)

-Whether reimbursements are authorized, for what, and up to what amount (see Reimbursing Volunteer Expenses)
+- Whether reimbursements are authorized, for what, and up to what amount (see Reimbursing Volunteer Expenses)

 Executing a Volunteer Service Agreement